underforestaaa/QHack_coding_challenges/README.md

 # Navigation

 The challenges are presented in Jupyter notebook format.
-They are organized according to the year, topic, and the original names for the challenges.
+They are organized according to the year, original name of the topic, and reward for the challenges.

+# Content

+- QHack2022:
+    - PennyLane 101: 100-500 Points
+    - Algorithms: 100-400 Points
+    - Quantum Chemistry: 100-500 Points
+- QHack2023:
+    - Fall of Sqynet: 100-500 Points